Skip to content

 return status

-The App class represents a NetBox application (such as dcim, ipam, circuits).
-When you access an attribute on the Api object, it returns an App instance.
-Accessing attributes on an App returns Endpoint objects.
+The App class represents a NetBox application (such as dcim, ipam, or circuits).
+Accessing an attribute on the Api instance returns an App; accessing an attribute on an App returns an Endpoint.

 pynetbox.core.app.App